 And like the other three, Picasso’s life is full of facts and stories that are intimately connected with his art.
 Many books have been written about him, telling you about his friends, his passion for art and the way he saw the world.
 They are thick books with tiny letters, and while all their facts can be really helpful to give you a more accurate perspective when you visit the Picasso Museum… you might just not have enough time to read them on time for your trip!

-These are our favorite facts about Picasso life:
+These are our favorite Picasso life facts:

-Birth.
 Although many people think Picasso was French because he spent most of his life in France, the truth is he was born in Spain in the town of Malaga, South of Spain, in 1881.
 It is said when we has born he wasn’t breathing or crying, so his uncle blew some cigar smoke into his face and that made the baby finally react.

-Barcelona.
 In 1895, after spending a short period living in the North of Spain, Picasso’s father got a job as an art teacher in the best art school of Barcelona and the Picasso family moved here.
 They lived in several apartments, always close to the Port Vell.
 The child was already so good at painting that he got a special permission to study in that school even if he was still a high school kid, too young compared to the other students.

-Blue Period.
 A terrible experience in Picasso’s life made him completely transform his style and entering what would be later on known as the Blue Period.
 It was the beginning of his stay in Montmartre, Paris, a tough time with little money, not many clients, hunger and cold.
 His best friend and roommate Carles Casagemas committed suicide during dinner at a local restaurant after trying to kill the woman he loved and failing to.

-Cubism.
 Although the origin of Cubism isn’t clear (the artist would explain one story in an interview, just to deny it in the next), the most accepted Picasso facts about how Cubism started relate it to an exhibit of African masks he visited in Paris.
 The fascination for their geometric shapes would have been the inspiration that led him to change the History of Art.

 A few years later, World War II started and Paris was taken by the Germans who did not approve of contemporary art.
 It is said that once some Nazi soldiers entered Picasso’s workshop and one of them, sawing the Guernika painting, asked in a despising tone if it was Picasso who had done that.
 To which Picasso answered: “No, I didn’t do it: you did it”.

 AND BONUS!
 Want some Picasso facts about his love life?

-Love life.
 The biography of Picasso is full of women.
 He married officially twice: first with Olga Koklova, with whom he had his first child Pablito, and at the end of his life with Jaqueline Roque who was 46 years younger.
 Before Olga he had two significant lovers: Fernande Olivier and Marcelle Humbert.
 And afterwards came Marie Thérèse Walter (mother of Maya), Dora Maar and Françoise Gilot (mother of Claude and Paloma).